What's in my bake?

 Flours: Cakes use British organic self-raising or organic plain flour, or Doves organic gluten-free self-raising or plain flour.

 Edible decorations: I use natural, homemade or shop-bought sprinkles, high quality chocolate and washed fresh fruit.
 Some custom cakes are topped with shop-bought chocolates and treats from well-known brands.
 Fondant details use homemade fondant, made from shop-bought mini marshmallows (which contain gelatine), icing sugar and water.
 The fondant is rubbed with coconut oil before being stored.
 Any edible flowers are sourced from reputable edible flower specialists such as Maddocks Farm Organics.
 I use Edible Art foodsafe paint or Rolkem edible dust mixed with a little alcohol (it evaporates, don't worry!) to paint any glittering decorations, and edible gold or silver leaf on some custom bakes.

 Food colouring: All Den cakes are free from unnatural colours.
 Where cake, buttercream or macaron flavour allows, I can use dried fruit to achieve pink or orange and cocoa for brown colours.
-A dab of Colour Mill, Wilton EU or PME food colouring paste is used to tint other brightly coloured macaron shells, meringues, fondant toppers or buttercreams.
+Colour Mill, Wilton EU or PME food colouring paste is used to tint other brightly coloured macaron shells, meringues, fondant toppers or buttercreams.
 Considerably larger amounts have to be used for red velvet, rainbow and any brightly coloured cakes, and I'm just not comfortable with that (boooo, buzzkill, I know).
 Please note that almost all edible unnatural colours contain at least one of six E numbers - E102, E104, E110, E122, E124 and E129 - which, the label says, "may have an adverse effect on activity and attention in children."
 Here's what the NHS says.

 Why do custom + wedding cakes cost more?